James Craig New Crew Training

-- Complete and send/forward in the Sydney Heritage Fleet Membership, Crew Application and other associated forms (refer below).
+- Complete and send/forward in your Sydney Heritage Fleet Membership, Crew Application and other associated forms (refer below).

 - On our receipt of the paperwork, we will forward information to enable you to complete online units at home, then;

-- You can complete practical training by attending the alongside sessions at Wharf 7 Pyrmont:
+- You complete 2 practical training sessions by attending the ship at Wharf 7 Pyrmont:

 - Friday evening followed by Saturday aboard James Craig (18:00 Friday / 08:00-16:00 Saturday)

-- Overnight accommodation onboard os available but not compulsory (8 people)
+- Overnight accommodation onboard is available but not compulsory (8 people)

 - A mentored day at sea.
 You will participate in a training program during a day sail on one of the next two day sails (4 people each day).

 On successful completion, you will graduate and join the crew as a Deck Trainee.

 Each course will be conducted at mutually convenient dates discussed when you lodge a request to join the training.